JimHokanson/matlab_standard_library/README.md

 ## Design Decisions ##
 1. I was originally going to call the top level package jsl (Jim's Standard Library as opposed to Standard Library).
 This however would have been a little too 'me' focused.
 It also would have added an extra character
 2. I currently only plan on having a depth of two packages.
-My plan is to have further organization occur via web documentation ...
+My plan is to have further organization occur via web documentation which breaks up these packages into further sub-types.
+Adding more packages increases the calling depth.
+Sadly Matlab's importing funtionality is quite poor which means I tend to fully scope function calls :/
 3. I try to reduce function outputs and instead return objects if further analysis or interpretation may be needed.
 4. I tend to prefer parsing of optional inputs using: